 Welcome to the Applied Social and Health Psychology Group

-In our Applied Social Psychology group we explore topics such as the experience and behaviour of people in their natural social context.
+In our Applied Social and Health Psychology group we explore topics such as the experience and behaviour of people in their natural social context.
 Under the guidance of Professor Urte Scholz the main focus of research is in the field of Health Psychology, a sub-discipline of Applied Social Psychology.

 We mainly focus on questions relating to health behaviour change (e.g., the initiation and maintenance of health-related physical activity; the cessation of smoking; changes in diet) as well as with questions about stress and disease management (e.g., coping with critical life events; coping with multi-morbidity).
 Of particular interest to us within these categories is individual self-regulation on the one hand, as well as the role that social environment plays (e.g. one’s spouse) on the other.